kmlawson/china-revolutions-mo3337/99bibliography.md

 - ‘Liang Shuming and Mao Zedong’. *Chinese Studies in History* 34, no. 1 (1 October 2000): 61–92.
 [DOI](https://doi.org/10.2753/CSH0009-4633340161).
 - Lieberthal, Kenneth. *Governing China: From Revolution Through Reform*.
 2004.
 - ———. *Revolution and Tradition in Tientsin, 1949-1952*.
 1980.
+- Lifton, Robert Jay. *Revolutionary Immortality: Mao Tse-Tung and the Chinese Cultural Revolution*.
+1968.
-- Lifton, Robert Jay. *Thought Reform and the Psychology of Totalism: A Study of ‘brainwashing’ in China*.
+- ———. *Thought Reform and the Psychology of Totalism: A Study of ‘brainwashing’ in China*.
 2012.
 - Lim, Louisa. *The People’s Republic of Amnesia: Tiananmen Revisited*.
 Electronic book.
 2014.
 - Lin, Chun. *The Transformation of Chinese Socialism*.
 2006.
 - Ling, Chai. *A Heart for Freedom: The Remarkable Journey of a Young Dissident, Her Daring Escape, and Her Quest to Free China’s Daughters*.
 2011.